-The current members of our Audit Committee are Ms. Desoer, Mr. Hollar, Mr. Nehra and Mr. Schechter, with Mr. Nehra serving as the Chair.
-Our Board has determined that Mr. Nehra qualifies as an “audit committee financial expert” within the meaning of the rules of the Securities and Exchange Commission and that each of the members of the Audit Committee is “independent” and “financially literate” under the listing standards of the New York Stock Exchange and the Company’s independence standards.
+The current members of our Audit Committee are Ms. Desoer, Mr. Hollar, Mr. Schechter and Ms. Schoppert, with Mr. Hollar serving as the Chair.
+Our Board has determined that Mr. Hollar qualifies as an “audit committee financial expert” within the meaning of the rules of the Securities and Exchange Commission and that each of the members of the Audit Committee is “independent” and “financially literate” under the listing standards of the New York Stock Exchange and the Company’s independence standards.

 The Audit Committee's primary responsibilities are:

 - Monitors and oversees the quality and integrity of our consolidated financial statements and related footnotes and other related disclosures.

 - Oversees the independence, qualifications and performance of our independent registered public accounting firm, including a review of the scope and results of their audit, as well as the performance of our internal audit function.

 - Appoints and engages our independent registered public accounting firm, and pre-approves the firm's annual audit services, including related fees, audit-related services, and all other services in accordance with our pre-approved policy and rules and regulations promulgated by the SEC.

 - Together with the Compliance and Quality Committee, assists the Board with overseeing compliance with legal and regulatory requirements.